 Zoom meeting with seven active participants and one with their camera off.
 Participants are in various indoor settings, some with bookshelves or home backgrounds, and one with a virtual background of ancient ruins.
 Names visible include Keith Abood, Maya Khalil, Renate, Josée Vaillancourt, Harry Pepper, Courtney Diranieh, Sonia Kacem, and Hector Martinez.

-Structured Courses (online or in person)
+Structured group Programs (Fixed Schedule, online or in person)

 Our academic year at Asrar begins in September and is divided into three trimesters: